scontain/scone_mesh_tutorial/README.md

 To run an application, we need to specify which CAS instance we want to use.
 Actually, we typically can use multiple CAS instances for various aspects.

-TODO: remove alias by having a default alias in case it is not given.

 Each application must define its own unique CAS namespace.
 This could have the same name as the namespace that we use to run this application in Kubernetes.

 We can define the environment variables that are marked as `global` by the individual services.
 If no default value was given, we must define a value here.

-Todo: `key` will change to `name`

 The service section describes the set of services from which this application is composed of:

 - `name`: is a unique name of this service
 - `image`: is the name of the image.

-**TODO** `add default alias and check that cas is always defined`

 ```yml
 apiVersion: scone/5.8